 Female and male fertility are impacted by many factors.
-The general rule of thumb is that a woman under 35 years old who has been trying to get pregnant for a year, or a woman over 35 who has been trying for six months, should consult with a fertility specialist.
+The general rule of thumb is that a woman under 35 years old who has been trying to get pregnant for a year, or a woman over 35 who has been trying for six months, should consult with a fertility specialist in Ontario.
 Experts also recommend that women who have had more than two miscarriages meet with a specialist.
 Many women who have experienced pregnancy loss go on to have healthy pregnancies, but the losses may indicate a fertility problem.

 When those having trouble conceiving experience the problem for more than three years without treatment, chances of spontaneous conception are 0% to 3% per month, depending on the cause(s) of infertility.
 40-50% of cases are caused by female factors and 40-50% are attributed to male factors, so infertility affects both sexes equally.
 The remaining cases fall into the unexplained infertility category.